Creating a Silent Auction Receipt (+ A Template That Includes All the Basics)

 A silent auction is a type of fundraising event in which participants bid on a variety of merchandise, vacations, or entertainment experiences.
 Typically held in person at a venue, but more recently online or in a hybrid event with a website and live bids, it is a fun way to increase your organization’s revenue.
 Unlike traditional auctions, bidders make an offer on an item without knowing the amount others are bidding on that same item.
 In this way it resembles a raffle; you do not who else, or how many others, are going after what you want!

-While we offer information on silent auction ideas, including how to set up and conduct one, in this guide we will focus more on the importance of creating and issuing receipts for your silent auction attendees.
+While we offer information on how to run a silent auction, in this guide we will focus more on the importance of creating and issuing receipts for your silent auction attendees.

 Why is a Silent Auction Receipt Important?

 As with any donation, it is essential that your nonprofit issue the proper follow-up documents, including the receipt for a winning silent auction bid.
 Quick acknowledgement of a donation or gift is an act of good faith between an organization and its supporters.
 Managing your event with silent auction software can build an even stronger level of trust, as it will issue automated branded receipts as soon as the sale goes through.

 Tristan is intrigued on why silent auction receipts are important.

 The receipt is also important to the donor for tax purposes.
 Contributions to a charity auction are considered a 501c donation, and are tax deductible according to the IRS.

 How Can My Nonprofit Issue a Silent Auction Receipt?

 After a sale goes through at a silent auction, your nonprofit can issue a receipt in a variety of ways, from the old-school sending of a letter or postcard through the post, to handing a copy over in person at an event, or by emailing a receipt.
 All of these options are legitimate.